PedroPerpetua/react-boilerplate/README.md

 ## Features

 ### Linting tools
 Eslint setup with the appropriate plugins and a convenience `yarn lint` script to run them.
+Vite plugins also configured to do real-time checking while developing.

+### MUI
+Installed with MUI out of the box for styling pages.